Achievement & Best Paper Awards

 Nominees will be evaluated on the following criteria:

-2. Extent to which the work is grounded in sound psychological research and/or theory.
+• The contribution is grounded in sound psychological research or theory.

-3. Extent to which the contribution might improve the quality of organizations as safe, just, healthy, challenging, and fulfilling workplaces, or otherwise illustrate a noteworthy humanistic perspective in the workplace.
+• The contribution can improve the quality of organizations as safe, just, healthy, challenging, and fulfilling places to work.

 Administrative Procedures

-2. The Executive Board may either endorse or reject the recommendations of the Awards Committee but may not substitute a nominee of its own.
+• The Executive Board may either endorse or reject the recommendations of the Awards Subcommittee, but may not substitute a nominee of its own.

-3. In the absence of a nominee who is deemed deserving of the award by the Awards Committee the award may be withheld.
+• In the absence of a work that is deemed deserving of the award by both the Awards Subcommittee and Executive Board, the award may be withheld.